 Remember the Reese’s Peanut Butter ads from the 1970s?
 “Hey!
 You got peanut butter on my chocolate!”
 That’s how I feel about email and print together.
 They’re two great tastes that taste great together.

-That’s why I am so excited about email-plus-print trends in the coming year.
+That’s why I am so excited about email-plus-print.

 Here’s what has been happening behind the scenes in the digital marketing and email service provider world… and how it affects print.

-#1: Email is going to be super mobilized this year
+#1: Email is going to become super mobilized

 As a writer and producer of email newsletters for printing companies, I want my newsletters to be readable on mobile devices.
 Until recently, many email software providers recommended a single, narrow column as a workaround for rendering on cell phones and tablets.